Project Overview

 Federal Record of Decision January 2026 Issued

-Construction Completion – Start of Production Q1 2028 Planned
+Construction Completion – Commencement of Production Following completion of construction Planned